Planning a move is something that requires plenty of time, but what if you’re low on time and need to make a move on short notice?

 Use your packing space efficiently

-Efficiency is critical when making your last minute move, and that applies to your packing space too!
+Efficiency is critical when making your last-minute move, and that applies to your packing space too!

-One of the best but often overlooked tips while packing up your stuff for a move is using your larger belongings, such as bags, to pack in smaller items such as watches and chargers.
+One of the best but often overlooked tips while packing up your stuff for a move is to use your larger belongings, such as bags, to pack in smaller items such as watches and chargers.
 This will save you a ton of space which you can use to pack other stuff, or just cut down on some load.

 You can also consider packing clothes inside duffel bags that you own, instead of packing them inside boxes.
 You can also pack smaller duffel bags inside larger ones.
 That way you’ll be cutting down on some serious space.
 If you have suitcases, pack them up with everything that you can fit inside them.